 My child has a peanut allergy – can we still apply?

 Yes, your child can attend with a peanut allergy.
 Be aware however that there are tree nuts all over the forest floor and avoiding those would be quite impossible.
 Of course we don’t encourage children to put them in their mouths.

 What does a typical day at forest school look like?

 Our day begins with a gathering activity, attendance, and free play/exploration time.
 The curriculum revolves around the children’s interests and where their play and inquiries lead us.
 Outdoor Education and Environmental stewardship is woven into each lesson.
 The environment is the teacher and the adults in the classroom acts a forest research assists, facilitating learning through support and guidance, provocations and invitations.
 Children are encouraged to self-regulate, choosing to eat when they’re hungry or add or remove clothing if uncomfortable; self-reliance and resilience are fostered.
 Each day the children go on a hike or two.
 Much time is spent at the river when its warmer.
-Mud and dirt are an every day affair.
+Mud and dirt and getting wet are an every day affair.
 There is reflection time at the end of each day and a movement activity such as yoga or stretching is common.
 Forest Canada Pedagogy is well integrated as is environmental stewardship.
 The programme is play-based and child-emergent.
 Mostly, we have a ton of fun in the forest together!